cjnaz/lanmonitor/README.md

 1. `<type>` matches the corresponding `MonType_<type>` line.
 2. `<friendly_name>` is arbitrary and is used for notifications, logging, etc. `<type>_<friendly_name>` must be unique.
 3. `<local or user@host[:port]>` specifies _on which machine the check will be executed from._  If not "`local`" then `user@host` specifies the ssh login on the remote machine.
 For example, the `Host_Yahoo` line below specifies that `Yahoo.com` will be pinged from the `RPi2.mylan` host by doing an `ssh me@RPi2.mylan ping Yahoo.com`.
 The default ssh port is 22, but may be specified via the optional `:port` field.
 4. `CRITICAL` may optionally be specified.
 CRITICAL tagged items are those that need immediate attention.
 Renotifications are sent for these items when failing by the `stock_notif.py` notification handler based on the `CriticalReNotificationInterval` config parameter.
+(For critical-tagged items their `check_interval` should be less than the `CriticalReNotificationInterval`.)
 5. `<check_interval>` is the wait time between rechecks for this specific item.
 Each item is checked at its own check_interval.
 5. `<rest_of_line>` are the monitored type-specific settings.